Public Records Access Guidelines

 1. Whether you are requesting to inspect and/or obtain copies of public records under the PRA.

 2. A clear and specific description of the information you are requesting.
 If possible, identify dates, subjects, titles and authors of the records requested.
 If needed, DPR staff will assist you in making a focused and effective request by helping you identify records, describing where they can be located and providing other suggestions for facilitating access.
 DPR may ask for additional information if the request is not specific enough to permit identification of the records sought.

-3. Contact information (optional) so DPR can get clarifying information if needed and send you a response or copies of records.
+3. Contact information is recommended so DPR can get clarifying information if needed and send you a response or copies of records.